South Cambridgeshire Logo

 Roles of an allotment committee could include:

-• Ensuring that plots are being used to their maximum potential so minimal space is left to waste.
+- Ensuring that plots are being used to their maximum potential so minimal space is left to waste.
+This may include the administration of a waiting list.

-• Coordinating any building work that may be required.
+- Coordinating any site maintenance and building work that may be required.

 Cambridge Council for Voluntary Services help provide advice and support on setting up a committee, including ensuring all the current policies are in place.
 They can be contacted by emailing enquiries@cambridgecvs.org.uk.